 Notice for Unrecognized Devices

-After enabling the Trusted Devices setting, users will receive a notification in the WordPress admin bar about pending unrecognized devices.
+After enabling the Trusted Devices setting, administrators will see a notification in the WordPress admin bar about pending unrecognized devices.

 Optional Email Notification

 In addition to the WordPress admin login notice, an Unrecognized Login Notification email (optional, but recommended) can also alert you whenever an unrecognized device has been used to log in.

 When a user is logged in on an unrecognized device, you can restrict their administrator-level capabilities to prevent them from editing their login details.

 Session Hijacking Protection

 Session hijacking, sometimes called Cookie hijacking, is a strategy used by hackers to take control of your account while you are using it, effectively becoming the owner.

 By enabling iThemes Security’s Session Hijacking Protection in the Trusted Devices setting, you can prevent session hijacking by checking that a user’s device does not change during a session.
 More information can be found about iThemes new Trusted Devices and Session Hijacking can be found here.

 If a user’s device changes during a session, iThemes Security will automatically log the user out to prevent any unauthorized activity on the user’s account, such as changing the user’s email address or uploading malicious plugins.
 You can find more information about Session Hijacking here.